 This riding school is very much family orientated, with hacks designed for small children to more experienced riders, and lasting from 2 hours to all day.
 All rides are graded so nothing is left to chance, and all riders are given the opportunity to walk, trot and canter.
 And if a rider has mixed ability the ride will be adjusted according to that.
 The area around Kington provides magnificent views, particularly once you reach the top of the hills, and on some day rides lunch at a local pub is included.

 Take a look at the Bryngwyn Riding Centre website for more information.

 Address: Bryngwyn Riding Centre, Kington, Newchurch, Herefordshire, HR5 3QN.

 Those wanting to see the very best that the Wye Valley has to offer whilst trekking on the back of a sturdy welsh pony, they should head over to Grange Trekking.
 With ponies that cater for every capability, and from the ages of six to the elderly, you can opt for an hour or day trek and you can book accommodation within the cottages.
 The treks are designed to allow you the best views through forests, past natural waterfalls, over heather covered mountaintops, and cover many natural beauty spots.
 Your destination on most treks is the wonderful Black Mountains, where you get magnificent views of the Holy Mountains, the Wye Valley, Golden Valley, Brecon Beacons, the Herefordshire Plain and the Vale of Ewyas.

-Planning a horse riding trip to The Cotswolds or Wye Valley?
-Manor Cottages are a locally based, family business who specialise in Holiday Cottages and Self Catering Accommodation across the Cotswold and Wye Valley area.
+Planning a horse riding trip to the Forest of Dean or Wye Valley?
+Manor Cottages are a locally based, family business who specialise in Holiday Cottages and Self Catering Accommodation across the Cotswolds, Forest of Dean and Wye Valley area.
 With over 270 holiday properties, we are the largest supplier across the region and generated over 30,000 visitors to the area in 2013.